joshakbar14/eLMS-production/README.md

 }
 ```

-Then go to the PostgreSQL folder in %APPDATA%\postgresql\.pg_service.conf
-Which contains the hostname, port, and user
+7. Then go to the PostgreSQL folder in %APPDATA%\postgresql\.pg_service.conf which contains the hostname, port, and user

 ```bash
 [my_service]